 UPVC windows on the other hand are affordable to install, UPVC window frames are super stylish and – thanks to advances in plastic technology – they now come in a variety of colors.
 Their subtle appearance is ideal for older properties and listed homes.

 So we come down to this question: What’s best for you?

-In reality, UPVC and aluminium both have similar benefits – particularly in terms of thermal efficiency, maintenance and security.
-Aluminium windows are more costly but they look sleeker.
+In reality, UPVC and aluminum both have similar benefits – particularly in terms of thermal efficiency, maintenance, and security.
+Aluminum windows are more costly but they look sleeker.

 If you are looking for expert advice and would like to receive a free quote on uPVC windows in London, you can call us today.